Phantom Tales of the Night

 Phantom Tales of the Night (ばけもの夜話づくし, Bakemono no Yawadukushi) is a Japanese manga series written and illustrated by Matsuri.
 It was serialized in Media Factory's Monthly Comic Gene magazine from July 2016 to May 2019, before moving to Kadokawa Shoten's Comic Newtype website in June 2019, where it was serialized until November 2022.
-As of July 2022, the series' individual chapters have been collected into eleven volumes.
+As of January 2023, the series' individual chapters have been collected into twelve volumes.

 Media

 Manga

 Written and illustrated by Matsuri, the series began serialization in Media Factory's Monthly Comic Gene magazine on July 15, 2016.
 The series ended serialization in Monthly Comic Gene on May 15, 2019; the series resumed serialization in Kadokawa Shoten's Comic Newtype website on June 25, 2019.
 The series completed its serialization in Comic Newtype on November 22, 2022.
-As of July 2022, the series' individual chapters have been collected into eleven tankōbon volumes.
+As of January 2023, the series' individual chapters have been collected into twelve tankōbon volumes.

 In February 2019, Yen Press announced that they licensed the series for English publication.